aliang322/First-Person-Virtual-Reality-Platformer-Mobile-Game/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

-#H HALFWAY MARK
+# HALFWAY MARK:

 After following and completing Matthew Hallberg’s Instructables project, I went on to create my first augmented-reality Unity3D game.

-Documentation below, including useful terms/concepts for beginners:
+### Documentation below, including useful terms/concepts for beginners:

 GameObjects are components in the game environment such as a plane for ground, and the player itself.
 These do not only encompass objects visible to the player, as Empty objects can be made.
 Scripts, or programs (C# or Java script in Unity) can be attached to these to make the object manage functions such as ending the game when the player messes up.
 A scene is the workspace that objects can be placed in, and serves as a “level” in many games because the scene in play can be switched to allow a player to progress from one stage to another.
 The Camera object provides perspectives that the player can see the game through; first person games would have the main camera object within the player’s character and facing the direction the player object’s eyes would be facing.

-Setting up the Unity project for a Virtual Reality supported Android build
+#### Setting up the Unity project for a Virtual Reality supported Android build

 Since I aimed to make a virtual reality game for Android, I learned that I should import the Google Virtual Reality Software Development Kit (GVR SDK) for Unity v1.60, which I downloaded here: GVR sdk download.
 The GoogleVR SDK is a Software Development Kit, or a bundle of  software tools used for the development of applications, directed at Virtual Reality applications.
 This SDK comes in a package that has prefabs, or already made GameObjects, that are free to use.
 The prefabs in this package have scripts attached to them that accomplish tasks such as making a camera object rotate using a phone’s sensors as an input.